-Washington employees are protected by several state and Federal laws.
-The Equal Employment Opportunity Commission (EEOC) is one of the Federal bodies that make and regulate the laws that protect workers’ rights.
+Washington State employees are protected by several state and federal laws.
+The Equal Employment Opportunity Commission (EEOC) is one of the federal bodies that make and regulate the laws that protect workers’ rights.
 Some of those protections for workers include:

 - Receive equal pay for equal work

-- Receive reasonable accommodations for medical or religious beliefs
+- Receive reasonable accommodations for religious beliefs, disability, or pregnancy, childbirth, or related medical conditions.

-- Not be sexually harassed or discriminated for your race, religion, sex, national origin, disability, age, or genetic information.
+- Not be sexually harassed or discriminated against for your race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability, or genetic information.